Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states the tool searches issues and pull requests across all visible repositories by keyword, type, state, and labels.
-Explicitly contrasts with sibling list_issues for per-repo listing, making the scope unambiguous.
+The description clearly states the tool searches issues and pull requests across all repositories using keyword, type, state, and labels.
+It distinguishes from the sibling tool list_issues by advising to use that for single-repo listing.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.